koldex/WeatherForecast.swift/README.md

    export OPENWEATHERMAP_API_KEY={{OPENWEATHERMAP_API_KEY}}
    ```

 Notes:
 - The application reads the API key from the environment variable `OPENWEATHERMAP_API_KEY`.
+- You can manage the key locally with direnv: copy .env.sample to .env.local and set your key; then run `direnv allow` once.
 - For backward compatibility, an optional `openWeatherMapApiKey` field in `config.json` may be used locally, but do not commit secrets.

 4. **Make the scripts executable:**
    ```bash